zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 >
 > Consider the contributors level of autonomy to submit code depending on their contribution type.
 > There is difference between independent single developer and squad backed by a community member (company)
-> Also it depends if cntribution is in form of PR (early validation) or a product version - available at time of  Zowe release.
+> Also it depends on contribution form - a PR (early validation), or a full product version - available aa part of a Zowe release.
-> In the later case it may happen that the code wil not pass TSC validation and this also may leasd to frustration and tensions.
+> In the later case it may happen that the code wil not pass TSC validation and this also may lead to frustration and tensions.
-> Maybe we should distingquish policies for:
+> Maybe we should distinguish policies for:
->     - individual contributors to exisiting components
+>     - Individual contributors to existing components
->     - zowe members owning components
+>     - Zowe members owning components
->     - incubator projects not released yet as Zowe component
+>     - Incubator projects not released yet as Zowe component

->* Consider organizations size - some just can't afford all the overhead and need to simplify.
-How then we maintain compliancy?
+>* Consider organizations size - individuals and smaller teams just can't afford the overhead.
+How then we maintain the compliancy?
 >* Flag which requirements are mandatory
 >* Some items look as recommended practices rather than as policy requirements
 >    * Option: Group such practices into a sound requirement
 >* Map M:N between ZSSD and SSDF and others
 >* Automated tests to prove some policy requirements fulfilment
->* Should we should prescribe requirements fulfillment report format - see current reports
+>* Should we prescribe requirements fulfillment report format - see current reports